-Componenta's business operations at the end of 2016 are divided into two operational segments, Iron business and Other business.
-The previous segment reporting model where Componenta's business operations were divided into three operational segments, namely Iron business, Aluminium business and Other business, had been in use from 1 January 2016 onwards.
-In 2015 Componenta's business operations were divided into four operational segments: Foundry Division, Machine Shop Division, Aluminium Division and Other Business.
+Componenta's business operations at the end of 2016 are logistics company Componenta UK Ltd and associated company Kumsan A.S. under Other business were also divided into two operational segments.
+Iron business and Other business.
+The previous segment reporting model classified as discontinued operations.
+Therefore at the end of where Componenta's business operations were divided into 2016 the Iron business comprise the iron foundries of Högfors and Pori in Finland and the Främmestad machine shop and three operational segments, namely Iron business, Aluminium business and Other business, had been in use from 1 January Wirsbo forges in Sweden.
+Other business comprise the 2016 onwards.
+In 2015 Componenta's business operations service and real estate companies in Finland and the Group's were divided into four operational segments: Foundry administrative functions.
+Transactions between the operating Division, Machine Shop Division, Aluminium Division and Other business segments and with Other business are based on Business. market prices.
+Segment information is based on internal management reporting, and the accounting principles for this From the first quarter 2016 onwards the operations in the are in accordance with IFRS standards.

-From the first quarter 2016 onwards the operations in the Iron business comprised the iron foundries and machine shops in Finland, in Sweden, in the Netherlands and in Turkey.
+Iron business comprised the iron foundries and machine shops in Finland, in Sweden, in the Netherlands and in Turkey.
 It addition, Iron business comprised the production unit for pistons in Finland and forging operations in Sweden and the joint venture Componenta-Ferromatrix NV.
 The operations in the Aluminium business comprised the aluminium foundry and production unit for aluminium wheels in Turkey.
 Other business comprised the operations outside the core business, which includes the service and real estate companies in Finland, the Group's administrative functions, the sales and logistics company Componenta UK Ltd in the UK, and associated company Kumsan A.S. in Turkey.
 The Dutch iron foundries, machining operations and associate company Componenta Ferromatrix NV were classified as discontinued operations during the third quarter 2016.
 Componenta Suomivalimo, located in lisalmi Finland, was sold on 30 June 2016 and Componenta Pistons in Finland was sold on 17 August 2016.
 These units have been classified as continued operations until the business disposals.
 At the end of fourth quarter 2016 the Iron and Aluminium businesses of Componenta Turkey were classified as discontinued operations and therefore the foundry and machine shop operations of Componenta Turkey were removed from Iron business segment and whole Aluminium business segment was classified as discontinued operations.
-The sales and logistics company Componenta UK Ltd and associated company Kumsan A.S. under Other business were also classified as discontinued operations.
-Therefore at the end of 2016 the Iron business comprise the iron foundries of Högfors and Pori in Finland and the Främmestad machine shop and Wirsbo forges in Sweden.
-Other business comprise the service and real estate companies in Finland and the Group's administrative functions.
-Transactions between the operating business segments and with Other business are based on market prices.
-Segment information is based on internal management reporting, and the accounting principles for this are in accordance with IFRS standards.
+The sales and